7th Pay Commission: After no pay hike, here is more bad news for CG employees

 The bad news after the 7th Pay Commission does not seem to end for the Central Government employees.
 There has been one bad news after another for the CG employees which has left them dejected and demoralised.

 It all began with the recommendations of the latest pay panel.
 It was termed as the worst in history.
-Moreover the CG employees were unhappy with the pay hike.
+Moreover, the CG employees were unhappy with the pay hike.

 Then came an assurance from Finance Minister, Arun Jaitley who said that the anomalies would be looked into.
 A National Anomaly Committee was formed to look into the issue.
-However the Department of Personnel and Training later said that pay hike and fitment factor are not an anomaly.
+However, the Department of Personnel and Training later said that pay hike and fitment factor are not an anomaly.

 Then later there was a clarification that both pay hikes and fitment factor are an anomaly.
 This brought some cheer for the CG employees who had hoped for some good news on the pay hike.